-What is organizational reputation?
+What is organisational reputation?
 In short, it is the beliefs or opinions that are generally held about someone or something.
 So, what do your customers think of your business?

-The idea of organizational reputation is simple.
-However, it is extremely complex when applied in assessing organizational maturity.
-While organizational maturity models can help simplify the idea, reputation cannot be just understood in terms of discrete and objective measurements and that is exactly what modelling does.
+The idea of organisational reputation is simple.
+However, it is extremely complex when applied in assessing organisational maturity.
+While organisational maturity models can help simplify the idea, reputation cannot be just understood in terms of discrete and objective measurements and that is exactly what modelling does.

 The Digital Era And Risk

-The digital era has caused a proliferation of risk exposure to organizations as they continue to adopt new technologies.
-The expansion of online devices has dramatically increased the surface area open to risks such as cyberattacks.
+The digital era has caused a proliferation of risk exposure to organisations as they continue to adopt new technologies.
+The expansion of online devices has dramatically increased the surface area open to risks such as cyber attacks.
 And this is only going to get worse in the future with interconnected devices have been predicted to increase from 8.4 billion today to 20 billion in 2020.

 Concerningly, businesses continue to become more dependent on technology, yet their attitude towards the risk that new technology presents often remains stagnant.
-Research from the WEF states that only one-third of companies surveyed have created a disaster recovery plan for a major cyberattack, one of the most common and damaging risks for organizations today.
+Research from the WEF states that only one-third of companies surveyed have created a disaster recovery plan for a major cyber attack, one of the most common and damaging risks for organisations today.

 Is The Technology ‘Futureproof’?

 The problem with technology is that it’s constantly evolving.
-Organizations cannot afford to become complacent in the digital era.
+Organisations cannot afford to become complacent in the digital era.
 If they are, their industry will leave them behind.